Table of Contents

 The Blackwell Lineup Today: What You Can Actually Buy

-The full Blackwell GPU lineup is available now, from consumer cards to enterprise SXM modules.
 If you need GPU compute today, you have more options at every price point than at any time in the past two years.
 Here is a quick breakdown of what's shipping.

 Consumer Blackwell.
 The RTX 5070 Ti (16 GB), RTX 5080 (16 GB), and RTX 5090 (32 GB) are all available at retail.
 The RTX 5090 is the clear choice for most local LLM users.
 It runs 70B-parameter models at Q4 quantization and supports native FP4 through the Blackwell architecture.